Amitchavan6322/spring-book-store-inventory-system/README.md

 spring-book-store-inventory-system

 # Project Overview
 The spring book store inventory system project is a basic Java application that demonstrates a book inventory system.
 It utilizes object-oriented programming principles and simulates the interactions between customers, books and suppliers.
-Also it uses java 8 features.
+Also it uses maven and spring framework.

 # Features
 * Manage customer information.